- Reference Number: HEY-820/2019

-Once the tube is in place it is secured in place with a ribbon around your head.
+Once the tube is in position, it is secured in place with a ribbon around the tube just under your nose and around the back of your head.
 The procedure will then begin and we will then give you small measured (5ml) sips of water to swallow approximately ten times.
-Following this we will ask you to eat a white bread roll covered with margarine (if you are unable to eat white bread or would prefer to bring your own bread roll / margarine please feel free to do so).
+Following this we will ask you to eat a slice of bread covered with margarine (if you are unable to eat white bread or would prefer to bring your own bread/margarine please feel free to do so).

 The process of placing the tube and undertaking the test is around 20 minutes, after which time you will be able to return to work / home.

-There is a video showing the procedure which you may find helpful:
+There is a video link showing the procedure which you may find helpful:

 The results of the test will be analysed before a diagnosis can be made.
 Once this is done the report will be sent to the consultant in charge of your care who will decide the most appropriate treatment.
 You should expect to hear from the hospital within 4 weeks of having the test.
 If you have not heard from the hospital within 4 weeks, please contact your consultant’s secretary by ringing the hospital switchboard, on telephone number (01482) 875875 and asking for your particular consultant’s secretary.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact The Department of GI Physiology on telephone number (01482) 622155.
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Department of GI Physiology (01482) 624036

 General Advice and Consent